PatrickMaiyer/Portapack_Wiki/Options.md

 A value between [-4,+4] MHz of correction is accepted, else it's truncated due to the variable used in persistent memory.

-Use the '+' or '-' filed to change to correction mode (addition or soustraction ).
+Use the '+' or '-' filed to change to correction mode (addition or subtraction ).

 Use the MHz RX and MHz TX field to set the correction in each mode.